NatHERS Certificate & Assessment Services

 With Afogreen Build’s expertise, we will help you achieve the highest energy efficiency standards for your new dwelling.

 To achieve a higher Whole of Home rating, consider selecting energy-efficient appliances, increasing solar PV on your home, and adding a battery to reduce energy imports during peak periods.
 These choices help lower energy consumption and improve your rating, with homes exceeding seven stars being rewarded for their efficiency.
+In some states, such improvements also strengthen outcomes in related frameworks such as a BASIX assessment, supporting broader compliance and sustainability goals.

 The Whole of Home assessment must be revised, and a new certificate must be issued whenever project specifications change.